Skip to main content

 Real vs. fake Christmas trees: Which is friendlier to the environment?

-It seems like every other year, we get bombarded with propaganda about how real Christmas trees are bad for the environment and why everyone should buy fake trees.
-Then the next year, it’s the opposite!
-So what’s the deal regarding the real vs. fake Christmas tree debate?
+So what’s the deal regarding real vs. fake Christmas trees and this hot debate?
 Which one is actually more eco-friendly?
 Here, we’ll talk about the effects that fake and real trees have on the environment and which one you should choose based on facts, not trends.

 How do fake Christmas trees impact the environment?

-It may seem at first like investing in a fake Christmas tree would be better for the environment in the long run.
-You’ll buy the tree, pack it up at the end of the season, and reuse it next year and maybe for years to come.
 However, 10 million artificial trees are purchased by Americans every season, and most of those trees are imported from China.
 This means that they increase carbon emissions and use up a lot of resources to get here.
 Most of these trees are also not recyclable or biodegradable, so they’ll end up in a landfill somewhere where they could take decades to break down.

 How do real Christmas trees impact the environment?

 Right off the bat, real trees have a lot going for them.
 Not only are they more appealing with their rich colors, lovely smells, and deep traditional background, but they’re also good for the environment.
 Real trees release oxygen and absorb carbon dioxide.
-And even NASA agrees that the best way to fight climate change is to keep planting trees.
+Even NASA agrees that the best way to fight climate change is to keep planting trees.
 So even though tree farms eventually cut their trees down, their impact on the environment is a good one.
 For every tree a farmer cuts down, they plant two to three seedlings.
 And if people buy more real trees, this will only get better.

 Of course, tree farmers use equipment that burns fossil fuels, but this is far less than the enormous ships and factories that create fake trees.
 Additionally, tree farms are an excellent business for the local economy.
 They provide jobs for those in the area.
 The trees are perfect homes for animals while they grow to harvest size.